QuantEcon/lecture-python-advanced.myst/lectures/classical_filtering.md

 y_1 \ldots, y_N$, where $y_t$ is required to be a linear function of $\{y_{t-s-1}, t+m-1\geq 0;\ a_{t-s}, t\geq s\geq 0\}$.

-We saw in the lecture {doc}`Classical Prediction and Filtering With Linear Algebra <lu_tricks>`  that the solution of this problem under certainty could be represented in the feedback-feedforward form
+We saw in the lecture {doc}`Classical Control with Linear Algebra <lu_tricks>`  that the solution of this problem under certainty could be represented in the feedback-feedforward form

 $$
 U \bar y